IBMMicroserviceTraining/training_service/readme.md

     - localhost:8900/actuator/hystrix.stream
 6) We will look at a unified hystrix dashboard with turbine in the next release.
 7) Swagger doc has been included in this release - unified hystrix dashboard will be introduced later
+8) Interceptors added to the code, example of logging using logback-spring.xml and how log files can be rolling files added.

 Note